linuxkittyx64/time_to_text/README.md

 Time To Text
 ============
-Time to text is a program that reads input in the format of HH:MM and then reads it back to you in text.

-For example, if you input "05:02", your output should be "The time is five hours and two minutes."
+2_variables

+This is a version of the code that uses two variables.
+One for hours, and one for minutes.
+HH:MM

+hours are HH
+minutes are MM